19 July, 2022| SEO|11 minutes

 Keep up with Google trends

-One of the most successful ways of boosting your SEO results is doing keyword research and applying keywords (including short and long-tail keywords) in your website content – particularly blogs and informative articles as these can be easily replaced, updated and replicated as needed.
+One of the most successful ways of boosting your SEO results is doing keyword research and applying keywords (including short and long-tail keywords) in your website content – mainly blogs and informative articles, as these can be easily replaced, updated and replicated.

-Finding keywords, particularly which ones are doing extremely well, is not a one-and-done exercise.
+Finding keywords, mainly which ones are doing exceptionally well, is not a one-and-done exercise.
 Desirable keywords are constantly changing as users’ buying and searching preferences change.
-It’s important to keep on top of the “Now” keyword trends so you can keep producing content that ranks well and is desirable to your target audience.
+It’s essential to keep on top of the “Now” keyword trends to keep producing content that ranks well and is desirable to your target audience.

-Ahrefs has a Keywords Explorer report that tells you how popular a keyword you enter is as well as provides a search return for thousands of relevant keywords that might be useful, inspiring or rewarding for you to use.
+Ahrefs has a Keywords Explorer report that tells you how popular a keyword you enter is and provides a search return for thousands of relevant keywords that might be useful, inspiring or rewarding for you to use.

-While a super well-ranked term on its own might prove to have too much competition for you to rank well, pairing these strong keywords with ones that are unique to your website and offer can help direct the right customers to your virtual door.
+While a super well-ranked term might prove to have too much competition for you to rank well, pairing these strong keywords with ones unique to your website and offer can help direct the right customers to your virtual door.

 Research traffic potential

-Rather than just relying on your main keyword phrase, look for ways to reuse your top keyword in multiple ways.
+Rather than just relying on your primary keyword phrase, look for ways to reuse your top keyword in multiple ways.
 Say your #1 ranking keyword is seven words long.
-Find ways to rearrange those seven words to also make mini-me versions that are three; four; five and six words long.
+Find ways to rearrange those seven words and make mini-me versions three, four, five and six words long.

 For example:

 Finding ways to use keywords in multiple and varied ways is how great-ranking websites manage their results.
-No website ranks well for just one keyword, it’s the consistent and varied use that shows Google your content talks about this topic in multiple and varied ways that provide education, entertaining and useful content.
+No website ranks well for just one keyword.
+It’s the consistent and varied use that shows Google your content talks about this topic in multiple and varied ways that provide education, entertaining and valuable content.

-This also gives you access to more keyword phrases in your industry as you can use a keyphrase that doesn’t get an exceptional number of searches per month and still get incredible results when you break down the phrase and repurpose it repeatedly and uniquely throughout your content.
+This also gives you access to more keyword phrases in your industry.
+You can use a keyphrase that doesn’t get an exceptional number of searches per month and still get incredible results when you break down the phrase and repurpose it repeatedly and uniquely throughout your content.

 The “extra keywords” shown in your report (or your competitors) will be listed alongside the #1 keyword ranking.
 It can help to examine other websites’ top-ranking pages and see how much of their search traffic comes from variations of their top search query to get a feel for how effective and flexible this is.